shamoryj/ECE_4554_Project/README.md

 With this document we are testing a landscape portrait document with tables.
 We used this to test our program since we wanted to see what would happen with the line and corner detection.
 With this input we can see that each table was not detected as lines and corners but there were some random corner points detected.
-You can see like the example above the algorithm was successfully able to get rid of the lines that have an intersection and just leave the border lines.
+You can see like the example above the algorithm was successfully able to get rid of the lines that have an intersection and just leave the document edge lines.

 *Add images here*